What is personal accident insurance?

 |Cervical e.g. neck|

-Personal accident insurance can benefit many Australians of all ages and occupations.
+Personal accident insurance can benefit many Australians of many occupations.
 These include:

 Benefits are not restricted to paid work, and volunteer workers can get access to personal accident insurance in case they are unable to perform their duties.
 In this instance, the organisation they volunteer for is covered if they lose one of their volunteers for a period of time.